 This isn’t an issue if you convert in the same year.
 Let’s say you contribute $6,000 to your IRA, take a $6,000 deduction, then convert the traditional to a Roth IRA.
 You would pay taxes on the $6,000.
 However, if you contributed to a traditional IRA in 2021, took a $6,000 deduction and converted the traditional IRA to a Roth in 2021, your taxable income in 2022 would be $6,000 higher.
 Additionally, if your initial $6,000 contribution had grown to $6,500, you’d be taxed on the full $6,500 you’re converting.

 Of course, you also have the option to contribute to a traditional IRA and just leave the money there, but if you or your spouse are covered by a retirement plan at work, the income threshold at which eligibility phases out for traditional IRA contributions is lower than the threshold for a Roth IRA.

 Where to open a Roth IRA

 The right place to open your account will depend on the following several factors:

-- Commissions.
-You’ll generally pay commissions for buying and selling stocks and ETFs, but some brokerages offer commission-free ETFs or waive commissions if your balance is high.
+- Commissions: You’ll generally pay commissions for buying and selling stocks and exchange-traded funds (ETFs), but some brokerages offer commission-free ETFs or waive commissions if your balance is high.